Get a Restful Sleep with Acupressure

-And the minute you lean back upon the two legs of this device, you will feel the relaxing effects immediately.
-You want to stay in this position for two to four minutes.
-So all you do is hang this device from the back of your office chair before heading off to bed, or put it on your pillow in bed.
+The minute you lean back upon the two legs of this device, you would immediately feel the relaxing effects.
+You would want to stay in this position for two to four minutes.
+So all you need to do is to hang this device from the back of your office chair before heading off to bed, or put it on your pillow in bed.

-Another variation on this exercise is this one:
+Another variation of this exercise is this one:

-All you do for this variation is to apply pressure slightly lower on the back of the neck.
+All you need to do for this variation is to apply pressure slightly lower on the back of the neck.

 By applying pressure to the back of the neck this way, you can release all the tension out of the upper shoulders and this will really loosen you up and allow you to go to bed without stress in your neck and shoulders at all.

 Basically, you can use this device to work on all the segments in your neck, finding all the tight spots, and relieving stress little by little.
 I take one with me to the office daily and keep one in my nightstand drawer for use on my pillow at night.